fplab/ui-for-pl/src/live-programming.rst

-Using these terms, debugging may be understood more precisely as the collective processes of determining what runtime faults led to a runtime failure, determining what software errors led to those faults, and modifying the code to prevent the faults from occurring.
+Using these terms, debugging may be understood more precisely as the collective processes of determining what runtime faults led to a runtime failure, determining what software errors led to those faults, and eliminating the errors.
 A **debugger** is a tool that allows the programmer to observe the machine state during program execution, thereby making it possible to identify runtime faults.